systemd/mkosi/mkosi/resources/mkosi.md

 :   The release of the distribution to install in the image.
 The precise
-    syntax of the argument this takes depends on the distribution used, and is either a numeric string (in case of Fedora Linux, CentOS, …, e.g. `29`), or a distribution version name (in case of Debian, Ubuntu, …, e.g. `artful`).
+    syntax of the argument this takes depends on the distribution used, and is either a numeric string (in case of Fedora Linux, CentOS, …, e.g. `29`), or a distribution version name (in case of Debian, Kali, Ubuntu, …, e.g. `artful`).
 Defaults to a recent version of the chosen distribution, or the version of the distribution running on the host if it matches the configured distribution.